thatanoslord/Learning_Python/README.md

     age = 25
     print("My name is " +name+ "and I'm" +str(age) "years old.") and the console will show this : My name is Moussa and I'm 25 years old.

+Or you can use the var "age" to be a string like this
+    age = '25' instead of age = 25
+    print("My age is "+age)
+    console: My age is 25